benvanik/games-framework/README.md

 system that was web-aware and not being able to find any that fit the bill.
 It's modelled after the build system used internally at Google and provides many things not possible with others.
-It's in its early stages and is the second revision of the build system I originally designed for this project - the benefits of it cannot be overstated and I hope to demonstrate them soon.
+It's in its early stages and is the second revision of the build system I originally designed for this project - the benefits of it cannot be overstated and I hope to demonstrate them soon!

 ## Why Closure?